christian-cleberg/cleberg.net/content/blog/2022-07-25-curseradio.md

 In my case, I ran into a few errors and needed to create the folders that curseradio wanted to use for its installation.
-If you don't get any errors, you can ski pthis and run the app.
+If you don't get any errors, you can skip this and run the app.

 ```bash
 sudo mkdir /usr/local/lib/python3.10/